zyl00/ylzh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yulong Zhang (S’22) received the B.S. degree from the Dalian University of Technology, China, where he is currently pursuing the graduate degree with the School of Information and Communication Engineering.
-His current research interests include cognitive communications and wireless sensing.
+I am a third-year Ph.D. student from the School of Information and Communication Engineering of Dalian University of Technology, under the joint supervision of Associate Prof. [Xuanheng Li](https://faculty.dlut.edu.cn/2018011001/zh_CN/index.htm) and Prof. [Yi Sun](https://faculty.dlut.edu.cn/sunyi/zh_CN/index/774887/list/index.htm).
 My research interest includes mmWave radar based wireless sensing, signal processing and deep learning.

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 Our work _3DVidar_ is accepted by IEEE INFOCOM 2025.
+- *2024.12*: &nbsp;🎉🎉 Our work "3DVidar: A Contact-free 3D Vibration Sensing System Based on a Single mmWave Radar" has been accepted by IEEE INFOCOM 2025.
+- *2024.12*: &nbsp;🎉🎉 Our work "SpDiff: A Speech Sensing System with Diffusion Model Based on mm Wave Radar" has been accepted by IEEE WCNC 2025.

 # 📝 Publications